Clement-Jean/simd-go-POC/PROPOSAL.md

 }
 ```

-- A lot of intstructions on arm (and I suppose on other ISAs) are missing.
-The current POC is using constants to encode these.
+- A lot of instructions on arm (and I suppose on other ISAs) are missing.
+The current POC is using constants (`WORD $0x...`) to encode these.

-I believe we should avoid having to use constants.
-We could implement them along the way with the implementation of intrinsics.
+I believe we should avoid having to use constants when defining intrinsics.
+We could implement the missing instructions along the way with the implementation of intrinsics.

-- Naming these functions is not always easy.
+- Naming these intrinsics is not always easy.
 For example, NEON has instructions called `VMIN` and `UMINV`.
 The former returns a vector of min elements, and the latter reduce to the minimum in a given vector.
 As we don't have function overloads, we will need to find a way to name them appropriately.

 I believe we should try to make the horizontal operations more verbose (e.g. `ReduceMin8x16`) and promote the vertical ones (e.g. `Min8x16`).
 For the example of `VMIN` and `UMINV`, the latter does not even seem to exist in SSE2 whereas the first one does.

+There are other operations that have "conflicting" names.
+For example `shift right` and `shift left` have both `logical` and `arithmetic` shifts.
+For these cases, I believe we could just call them `LogicalShiftRight`, `ArithmeticShiftRight`, ...
+I agree that this is verbose but it makes it clear what is happening.

 - The current POC did not implement the concept of Masks.
-This is an important concept but also a tricky one to implement without proper compiler support at the moment.
+This is an important concept but also a tricky one to implement without proper compiler support.
 After discussion with [Jan Wassenberg](https://github.com/jan-wassenberg) (author of [Highway](https://github.com/google/highway)), I realized that some platforms do not treat masks in the same way.
-Here a summary:
+Here is a summary:

    - on NEON, SSE4, and AVX2: 1 bit per bit of the vector.
    - on SVE: 1 bit per byte of vector (variable vector size).
    - on AVX-512, and RVV: 1 bit per lane.
    - AVX-512 has a separate register file for masks.

+We could have other types aliases, like the one made for vectors.
+These types would have different shapes and be loaded differently depending on the platform.

 - Some operations need parameters that are known at compile time and within a certain range.
 For example `SSHR` (shift right) on NEON takes an immediate `n` that need to be restricted between 1 and 8 (see [vshr_n_s8](https://developer.arm.com/architectures/instruction-sets/intrinsics/vshr_n_s8)).
-I ran into some problems where during the build of the compiler or, the `n` would resolve to 0 (default value of int passed as param) and it would crash the program.
+I ran into some problems where during the build of the compiler, the `n` would resolve to 0 (default value of int passed as param) and it would crash the program.

 I believe we could have some way to check at compile time these values are within a certain range.
 Like a [static_assert](https://en.cppreference.com/w/cpp/language/static_assert) in C++ or checks on the AST.

 ## Why is it Important?

 Without SIMD, we are missing on a lot of potential optimizations.
-Here is a non exhaustive list of concrete things that could improve performance in daily life scenarios:
+Here is a non-exhaustive list of concrete things that could improve performance in daily life scenarios:

 - [simdjson](https://github.com/simdjson/simdjson)
 - [Decoding Billions of Integers Per Second Through Vectorization](https://people.csail.mit.edu/jshun/6886-s19/lectures/lecture19-1.pdf)